ChildMindInstitute/mindlogger-backend/docs/api-docs.rst

 all available RESTful endpoints in the web API and also provide an easy way for users to execute those endpoints with parameters of their choosing.
-In this way, the Swagger page is just the simplest and lightest client application for Girder.
+In this way, the Swagger page is just the simplest and lightest client application for girderformindlogger.
 This page is served out of the path ``/api`` under the root path of your Girder instance.